lObst3rr0r/radio-tomfoolery/README.md

-# Warning, you need to install this the C++ redistributables in order to work.
+# Warning, you need to install the C++ redistributables so that the program works.
 Currently working on a fix on that ! <a href="https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170" target="about_blank">link here</a>
 <div class="head">

   <h1>What this program does:</h1>